 People looking at the vendors at the Selkirk Port market.

 The Selkirk Port Market sponsored by Access Credit Union is a lunchtime destination for people to get outside and enjoy the summer at the Selkirk Waterfront.
-The market runs the last two Wednesday’s in July & every Wednesday in August from 10 am – 2 pm rain or shine, except for when we need to close for safety during thunderstorms or other extreme weather.
+The market runs every Wednesday from July 23 – August 27 from 10 am – 2 pm rain or shine, except for when we need to close for safety during thunderstorms or other extreme weather.
 Bring a lunch or visit a food vendor on site and enjoy our city’s fantastic musicians perform.

 Busk Stop Program